Natural Resources

 Restoration pathway R3A

 This restoration pathway can be accomplished in different ways depending on goals.
 One option is to create canopy openings by reducing the number of overstory trees.
-Then, restore the resulting canopy gaps with species from State 1's understory.
-Restoring the understory may include planting shortleaf pine and oak species found in the reference state.
+Then, restore the resulting canopy gaps with species from the Woodland State's (1.1) understory.
+Restoring the understory may include planting shortleaf pine and oak species found in the Woodland State (1.1).
 This method keeps the woodland structure intact and slowly changes the species composition.

 Transition T3A

 The transition is due to the land manager maximizing agricultural production.
-Merchantable timber is harvested by clearcut, then the site is prepared and planted to either an improved grass or row crops.
+Merchantable timber is harvested by clearcut.
+The clearcutting technique requires the removal of all plant species in the area.
+After the clearcut the site is prepared and planted to a monoculture of trees for timber production or restoration of historic pine species like shortleaf pine.

 Restoration pathway R4A

-This restoration path can be accomplished by planting a mix of oak and pine species to their natural frequencies (see State 1 Overstory Composition table), trying to attain a 40 to 60 percent mature overstory canopy.
-Management will be required to control unwanted species by burning, mowing, and/or herbicides.
-Controlling introduced pasture grasses is difficult, with complete control likely not attainable.
+This restoration path can be accomplished by planting a mix of oak and pine species to their natural frequencies (see State 1.1 Overstory Composition table), trying to attain a 40 to 60 percent mature overstory canopy.
+Management will be required to control unwanted species by control burns, heavy machinery, and/or herbicides.
 The herbaceous understory will take time to develop, but this process can be expedited if adapted plant material is available.

 Transition T4A